 Libra is a digital coin, maintained on a blockchain governed by heavyweight companies including PayPal, Uber, Visa, and MasterCard.
 The coin is set to launch in 2020.

-Unlike Bitcoin and some of the other early cryptocurrencies, Libra is a stablecoin.
+Unlike Bitcoin, Ethereum and some of the other early cryptocurrencies, Libra is a stablecoin.
 This means its price is tied to that of a stable asset.
 In the case of Libra, it will initially be backed by a basket of assets containing USD, EUR, JPY, and GBP.

 Practically, anyone can purchase Libra, use it to pay friends and potentially settle bills, pay for a coffee, or at any venue that accepts the coin.
 As it is a stablecoin, and frankly because Facebook has a 2.3 billion-strong user base, holders of Libra shouldn’t have to worry too much about the coin lacking in utility.

 As to its goal, Dante Disparte, head of policy and communications at the Libra Association, said: “Libra’s mission is to enable a simple global currency and financial infrastructure that empowers billions of people.”

 What could this mean for the wider digital currency market?